MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 1. Open the **Add** dropdown on the canvas and choose **Select task flow**.
 The predefined task flows pane will open.

 1. Choose one of the predefined task flows and the select **Select**.
-If there already is a task flow on the canvas, you'll be asked whether to overwrite the current task flow or to append the predefined task flow to the curent task flow.
+If there already is a task flow on the canvas, you'll be asked whether to overwrite the current task flow or to append the predefined task flow to the current task flow.

 ## Edit task flow details